Business energy pass-through charges explained (UK, 2026)

 Quotes can look cheaper than reality

 A low p/kWh unit rate may exclude network, balancing, or metering-related costs.
-If those costs are passed through, your total bill can be higher than expected.
+If those costs are passed through, your total bill can be materially higher than the headline rate suggested.

 They depend on how you use electricity

-Items such as DUoS can vary by time bands (e.g. red/amber/green).
-Your operating hours and peak demand can materially change charges.
+Items such as DUoS vary by time bands (red/amber/green).
+Your operating hours and peak demand can materially change what you pay — the same kWh costs more in a red band.

 Contract wording differs by supplier

 “Pass-through”, “non-commodity”, “third-party”, and “excluded charges” may cover different items.
-Comparing like-for-like is essential.
+Comparing like-for-like is essential before you sign.

 The exact list depends on your supplier and meter setup.
-Below are common categories businesses encounter.
-Use this as a checklist when reviewing a contract summary, tender response or bill breakdown.
+Below are the common categories businesses encounter in 2026.
+Use it as a checklist when reviewing a contract summary, tender response or bill breakdown.

 Charge type What it relates to Why it changes Who’s most affected

-DUoS (Distribution Use of System) Regional distribution network charges for using local electricity networks.
-Region, time bands, meter type, and your consumption profile.
+DUoS (Distribution Use of System) Regional distribution network charges for using local electricity networks (the wires to your site).
+Region, time bands (red/amber/green), meter type, and your consumption profile.
 Sites with predictable peak hours, or half-hourly meters exposed to time-of-use bands.

-Metering & data Meter operator (MOP), data collection (DC) and data aggregation (DA) services.
+Metering & data (MOP/DC/DA) Meter operator, data collection and data aggregation services.
 Meter type (HH/non-HH), service levels, and contracted metering arrangements.
 Sites with half-hourly meters or upgraded comms, and multi-site portfolios.

 Tip: When a supplier says “pass-through”, ask for the exact schedule of charges and whether they’re billed as p/kWh, p/day, £/kVA, time-banded, or reconciled after the fact.

-Suppliers and brokers sometimes describe pricing in different ways.
+Suppliers and brokers describe pricing in different ways.
 Use the guide below to understand what you’re being quoted and how to compare like-for-like.
+Remember: a “fixed” contract fixes the commodity price — it does not necessarily fix every pass-through item.

 Structure What you typically see Pros Watch-outs

-Pass-through (partially unbundled) Lower headline unit rate; separate non-commodity charges billed according to actuals.
-Can be cost-reflective; may benefit sites that can manage peaks and time-of-use.
-Budget risk if charges change or your usage shifts; requires closer bill validation.
+Pass-through (partially unbundled) Lower headline unit rate; non-commodity charges billed separately according to actuals.
+Cost-reflective; can suit sites that actively manage peaks and time-of-use.
+Budget risk if charges rise or usage shifts; requires closer bill validation and true-ups.

-Flexible / block / index-linked Energy bought over time; non-commodity often passed through, especially for HH portfolios.
-Risk management and buying strategy; potentially better for larger, multi-site users.
-More complex; governance needed for approvals, reporting and forecasting.
+Flexible / basket / index-linked Energy bought in tranches over time; non-commodity usually passed through, common for HH portfolios.
+Risk-management and buying strategy; potentially better for larger, multi-site users.
+More complex; needs governance for approvals, reporting and forecasting.

 What to ask for on quotes

-• Is the quote all-inclusive or are there excluded / pass-through charges?
+• Is the quote fully fixed or are there excluded / pass-through charges?

 • Which charge lines are excluded (list them)?